jupyter-book/mystmd/docs/contribute-add-feature.md

 The number of words in this document is 5 words
 ```

-Many of the "core" roles in `mystmd` are implemented in the [`myst-roles` package](https://github.com/executablebooks/mystmd/tree/main/packages/myst-roles).
+Many of the "core" roles in `mystmd` (including `underline`) are implemented in the [`myst-roles` package](https://github.com/executablebooks/mystmd/tree/main/packages/myst-roles).
 Although a word-count role might not be considered a "core" feature, we will pretend it is for this tutorial.
 Let's start by looking at the existing `abbreviation` role in [`packages/myst-roles/src/abbreviation.ts`](https://github.com/executablebooks/mystmd/blob/main/packages/myst-roles/src/abbreviation.ts)

 :::{tip}
 You can hover your mouse cursor over the link to [`packages/myst-roles/src/abbreviation.ts`](https://github.com/executablebooks/mystmd/blob/main/packages/myst-roles/src/abbreviation.ts) to see the contents of the file.
 :::

 We can see that `abbrevationRole` is annotated with the type `RoleSpec`.
 This is the basic type of a role declaration defined by the MyST specification.
 There are a number of important fields, such as the `name`, `alias`, and `body`.
-Our role will have the name `word-count`, and knowing that, we can define a barebones implementation that doesn't do anything!
 Let's add a new source file[^src] `word-count.ts` in the `myst-roles` package, and write the following:
 ```{code-block} typescript
 :filename: packages/myst-roles/src/word-count.ts